avocado-framework/avocado/man/avocado.rst

 https://gnu.org/licenses/gpl-2.0.html.
-Even though most of the current code is licensed under a "and any later version" clause, some parts are specifically bound to the version 2 of the license and therefore that's the official license of the prject itself.
+Even though most of the current code is licensed under a "and any later version" clause, some parts are specifically bound to the version 2 of the license and therefore that's the official license of the project itself.
 For more details, please see the LICENSE file in the project source code directory.

 MORE INFORMATION